imagicbell/imagicbell.github.io/_posts/2018-6-7-auto-draw-chain-on-wheels.markdown

 ![]({{ "/assets/img-auto-draw-chain/9.jpg" | absolute_url }})

 The extra work is to give some specifications in calculations.
 I'm here only to give some inspirations.
 Or if you could figure out a more general way.
 Please feel free to share and have fun!

+[Next blog]({% post_url 2018-6-10-chain-animation-on-wheels %}) will introduce the animation calculation of the chains.